hasanadil/ASLocationManager/README.md

 With ASLocationManager, location services are centralized.
 It does all its work in a background thread so your app expereince isn't affected.

+Another goal of ASLocationManager is to use the GPS services minimally.
+Therefore, location services from Cocoa are minimally used.

 How does it work?
 =================
 Simple, you fetch a shared singleton, and pass a block which is called whenever the user's location is retrieved.